vsouza/awesome-ios/README.md

  * [DACircularProgress](https://github.com/danielamitay/DACircularProgress) - DACircularProgress is a UIView subclass with circular UIProgressView properties.
  * [KYNavigationProgress](https://github.com/ykyouhei/KYNavigationProgress) - Simple extension of UINavigationController to display progress on the UINavigationBar. :large_orange_diamond:[e]
  * [GearRefreshControl](https://github.com/andreamazz/GearRefreshControl) - A custom animation for the UIRefreshControl :large_orange_diamond:
+ * [NJKWebViewProgress](https://github.com/ninjinkun/NJKWebViewProgress) - A progress interface library for UIWebView.
+You can implement progress bar for your in-app browser using this module.

 ##### Alerts